-Just like the railway station, Galle Bus Station is also located in the city center.
+Just like the railway station, Galle Bus Station is also located in the city centre.
 See here the exact location of the main bus station on Google Maps.

-If coming from northern cities like Colombo, you will enjoy the bus ride to Galle as it will take a road overlooking the ocean.
+If coming from northern cities like Colombo, you will enjoy the bus ride to Galle because it will take a road overlooking the ocean.
 Coming from Kandy?
-Buses from Kandy take the expressway with AC bus tickets already being sold for only 800 Rs ($4.40).
+Buses from Kandy take the expressway with AC bus tickets already being sold for only 800 LKR ($2.60).
 You can find these purple buses at Goods Shed Bus Station.
 Note that there are limited trips from Kandy to Galle so check their departure times at the bus station beforehand.

 Getting to Galle by Taxi

 Direct taxi transfers are easy to find when heading to Galle.
-Taxis are often much more expensive, but your best bet if travelling for example with the family or kids.
+Taxis are often more expensive but your best bet if you’re travelling with family or kids.

 Getting to Galle by Flight

 However, we strongly discourage taking flights in Sri Lanka.
-Short distance flights are extremely harmful to the environment and also very expensive.
-You already have 3 good options to reach Galle by land.
+Short-distance flights are extremely harmful to the environment and also quite expensive.
+You already have three good options to reach Galle by land.

 4 Awesome Things to Do in Galle